lurbano/MakerspaceNetwork/examples/picoW/photoResistor-led/README.md

 data['value']
 ```

-In this case the data['action'] is "getTime, so we create an if statement to deal with any messages who's action is "getTime".
+In this case the data['action'] is "getTime", so we create an if statement to deal with any messages who's action is "getTime".
 ```python
     if data['action'] == "getTime":
         now = datetime.now()